Empowering women in business and marketplace.

 Artisanry Co. is also committed to reinvesting ALL its profits back into the development of the community of sellers and their local economies.

 Meet the people who are developing the Artisanry Co. online platform and building the community.

 Bhawna has over 20 years professional and business experience in the UK and overseas, including significant project management and digital development expertise in the UK.
 Earlier in her career, she also established and successfully ran her own distribution and training business overseas.
 Her professional experience brings commercial acumen, alongside strong financial discipline, to the development and ultimate management of the business.

 Her passion is to establish and run an ethically sustainable business for all makers.
 As a woman in business, she is also keen to encourage and create opportunities to help other women in the workplace, marketplace, and communities.

-Peter will provide guidance and advice on the structural and financial aspects of the business.
+Peter provides guidance and advice on the structural and financial aspects of the business.

-Peter for the last 25 years has managed business at a senior level in the UK and overseas.
+For the last 25 years, Peter has managed business at a senior level in the UK and overseas.
 Throughout his career, his focus has been on improving investment governance of major UK institutions and pension funds.

 He also has experience of chairing trustee boards in the third sector.

 Advisor - Craft Industry

 Karen acts as an advisor to help develop relevant projects to ensure our goals for social impacts are met.